EnviroCentre/monitoring-module/docs/source/intro.rst

 .. note::

-   In HEC-DSS, all parts are stored in uppercase letters, e.g. "pH" is saved as "PH" etc. This cannot be changed.
+   In HEC-DSS, all parts are stored in uppercase letters, e.g. `pH` is saved as `PH` etc. This cannot be changed.